 Visit of Gallo-Roman site of Bavay

-A guided tour of the ancient forum offered 3D projection and animations with mediation for the discovery of the permanent collection.
+There was also a guided tour of the ancient forum with 3D projection and animations with mediation for the discovery of the permanent collection.

 This visit illustrated for our students the strong points of their training.